Scott Road station: Station information

-Station layout

 Entrances

 Scott Road station is served by five entrances.
 Two entrances are located on the east side of Scott Road and provide access to Lot A of the Park and Ride.
 The remaining three entrances are located on the west side of Scott Road providing access to bus exchange and to Lot B of the Park and Ride.

 Transit connections

 Scott Road station is a major connection point for TransLink bus routes that service Surrey, North Delta, and Ladner.

-Bus bay assignments are as follows:
+As of January 2024, the following routes serve Scott Road station: